-There was no significant difference between years for total test scores and open-response scores on either the pre-test or post-test.
-However, there was a significant difference between years for both the multiple-choice pre-test and multiple-choice post-test, with the 2011 students outperforming the 2012 students on the pre-test, but 2012 students outperforming the 2011 students on the post-test.
+There was no significant difference between years for total test or open-response scores on either the pre-test or post-test.
+However, there was a significant difference between years for both the multiple-choice pre-test and multiple-choice post-test, with the 2011 students outperforming the 2012 students on the pre-test, but 2012 students outperforming the 2011 students.

 Gain scores (Figure 4) confirm this difference, showing that the gains for total score and open-response score were nearly identical between years, but the difference in gains for multiple-choice scores was significantly different by year (t = -7.348, df = 806, p < .0005), with greater gains in 2012 than in 2011.
-The multiple-choice score indicates a factual understanding of content as opposed to the open-response items, which reflect a deeper ability to explain the items.
-Thus the increase in multiple-choice gains would indicate that students understood more of the concepts taught in SmartGraphs better during the second year.
+The multiple-choice score indicates a factual understanding of content, in contrast to the open-response items, which reflect a deeper ability to explain the items.
+Thus the greater increase in multiple-choice gains in Year 2 indicates that students using SmartGraphs had greater gains in factual knowledge about the motion of objects during the second year than the first year.